 |Love me, love my quokka!|

-It doesn’t sound like a particularly scenic destination – called “Rotte nest” (meaning “rat nest”) because in the 17th century a Dutch sea captain mistook the quokkas for giant rats – but Rottnest Island is in fact a very beautiful small island indeed.
+Rottnest island doesn’t sound like a particularly scenic destination.
+Called “Rotte nest” (meaning “rat nest”) because in the 17th century a Dutch sea captain mistook the quokkas for giant rats – but Rottnest Island is in fact a very beautiful small island indeed.

-Rottnest Island, known as Wadjemup to the local Noongar people, and ‘Rotto’ to the local Ozzies, is 11 miles west of Fremantle and covers a mere 7.3 square miles.
-It has its own Island Authority and no cars are allowed on the island (other than a few services vehicles and tourist buses.)
-It’s pushbikes all the way on Rotto.
+Rottnest Island is known as Wadjemup to the local Noongar people, and ‘Rotto’ to the Ozzies.
+It is 11 miles west of Fremantle and covers a mere 7.3 square miles.
+Rotto has its own Island Authority and no cars are allowed on the island (other than a few services vehicles and tourist buses.)
+Pushbikes are the favoured mode of transport..